flimflam-austin/hugo-cms-test/site/content/quick_reads/20180924-pumpkin-spice/index.md

     _key: card-2-5915e792-929d-4bd1-a9a4-44b1df4df140
   - order: 2
     body: >-
-      > ‘It represents a sense of goodness, natural abundance and old values that people think are good.”
+      > "It represents a sense of goodness, natural abundance and old values that people think are good.”

       Cindy Ott, author of ‘Pumpkin: The Curious History of an American Icon, on